ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 ```
     #!/bin/bash
     #this is a comment, and the command is below.
-    echo "This is a command, since it doesn't start with a # sign."
+    echo "This is a command since it doesn't start with a # sign"
 ```

 ____________________________________________